sqswadiq/cafe/README.md

-⚠️This project reworking --ON PROGRESS--⚠️ link ↓ https://sqswadiq.github.io/cafe/
+⚠️This project reworking from scratch --ON PROGRESS--⚠️ link ↓ https://sqswadiq.github.io/cafe/